spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/vmware-vsphere-airgap-instructions.md

   - An OVA that contains the Operating System and Kubernetes distribution required for the VerteX nodes.

+- The airgap support VM requires the following resources:

+  - 6 CPU

+  - 8 GB of Memory

   - 120 GB of disk space available for the airgap support VM.

 - Dynamic Host Configuration Protocol (DHCP) is required for the airgap support VM so that you can access the VM with SSH.
 You can disable DHCP or modify the IP address after the airgap support VM is deployed.